Kevin Rudd and Penny Wong avoid the issues, while thousands of people respond by Encircling Parliament House

 The Rudd government's climate change policies, strategies and carbon reduction targets may well have been announced with much fanfare, but most of the announcements have amounted to a big sell-out to the polluters and they seem to pander to big, old-style industries, raising deep-seated concerns about the much-needed transformation to a post-carbon economy.
 By February 2009 the dissent had grown to such an extent that more than 150 NGO's, groups and organisations gathered for a weekend summit in Canberra, condemning many aspects of the policy.

-First of all, we want to "tease" you with some images from Australia's Climate Action Summit from the website.
-Please click through and explore the site: there's a marvellous slideshow with many photos of the weekend.
+First we want to "tease" you with some photos from Australia's Climate Action Summit from the website.
+You can also explore the site: there's a marvellous slideshow with many photos of the weekend.

 Click on the thumbnails below to open the larger version of the images.